knoup/xviii/README.md

 *However, unless otherwise stated, units may not ROTATE or MOVE at all AFTER attacking.

+*INF by default features a square formation mechanic (although this can be removed/defined) for other units as well).
+SF status can be toggled with F; while a unit is in SF, any melee enemy attack will use the modifier of that enemy's SQUAREFORMATIONMODIFIER.

 *ART by default features a limber mechanic (although this can be removed/defined) for other units as well).
 Limber status can be toggled with L; while a unit is limbered, it can move, but cannot attack, and vice cersa when it is unlimbered.